 Norwich is a cathedral city in the area of East Anglia, roughly 160 kilometres northeast of London.
 As I had some meetings in the area, I decided to extend my stay and spend a day in Norwich, reputedly England’s most complete medieval city.
-I strolled around and found a vibrant city with the Norwich Cathedral, one of Britain’s largest medieval cathedrals, as its stunning centrepiece.
+I strolled around and found a vibrant city with the Norwich Cathedral, one of the United Kingdom‘s largest medieval cathedrals, as its stunning centrepiece.
 Norwich has a compact city centre and all the major highlights are within walking distance of each other.
-During my walk, I discovered many interesting things to see in Norwich, from its cathedrals (there are two of them) to its picturesque medieval lanes, quaint half-timbered houses and ancient gates.
+During my walk, I discovered many interesting things to do in Norwich, from visiting its cathedrals (there are two of them) to wandering along its picturesque medieval lanes past quaint half-timbered houses and ancient gates.
 Here’s how to spend a day in Norwich, exploring the city on foot:

 I booked a night at the Maids Head Hotel, which has a convenient location across the road from the Norwich Cathedral.
 Upon arriving, I checked in, left my bag at the hotel and embarked on my walk around the city.